abdusabri/bit-docs/content/docs/ext-concepts.md

 ## What is an Extension?

-An *Extension* is simply a code component that can perform actions on isolated components in a Scope (during the component's lifecycle, or by invoking it as a command).
+An *Extension* is simply a code component that can perform actions on isolated components (during the component's lifecycle, or by invoking it as a command).
 It can add additional functionality, such as [packing a component](https://bitsrc.io/bitsrc/extensions/npm/pack).

 ## What is an isolated component environment?